 Have you seen that commercial of the father dancing in front of his house, practicing cheerleader moves with his little girl?
 Or the illustration of a dad sleeping on the edge of the bed because his child had taken over 90% of it?

 Dads already struggle with a heavy stigma, one that says they lose a bit of their manhood when they so much as nurture their kids.

-One of the best qualities of a good father and husband is going above and beyond for his family, not because he has to, but because he knows it helps them.
+One of the best qualities of a good father and husband is going above and beyond for his family, not because he has to, but because he wants to.

 Good dads are considerate of their partners and kids.

-Being a good dad doesn’t mean putting his needs last all the time and sacrificing his own joy and interests.
-Not only does he think of what he needs and wants (“I want to play golf with my friends”), but is aware of what would make you and the kids happy as well.
+Being a good dad doesn’t mean putting his needs last all the time or sacrificing his own joy and interests.
+Yes, he thinks of his needs and wants (“I want to watch soccer on the TV”), but is aware of what would make you and the kids happy as well.

 He’s the dad who encourages you to take up a past hobby and will schedule it in his own calendar so he can be with the kids.
-He imagines what it’s like to be in her shoes so he can better understand what she’s going through.
+He imagines what it’s like to be in your shoes so he can better understand what you’re going through.

 Considerate fathers take to heart what their families feel and do what they can to support them in a positive way.

 A happy home means both parents take initiative, whether running the household or caring for the kids.
 One of the best qualities of a good father and husband is the inclination to take initiative—to “just do it” because it needs to get done.